Your Executors are the persons who ensure your Estate is wound up and distribute your assets in accordance with your Will.

 At Good Wills we offer advice and assistance.
 Your Executors can therefore decide how much of the work they would like to do themselves.
 They may just want us to assist them in completing the tax forms.

 In order to eliminate this additional stress, you may appoint professional Executors in your Will.
-Our sister company Good Wills Law Limited is often appointed as professional Executors for our clients.
+We are often appointed as professional Executors for our clients.

 Your Executors are normally referred to as Trustees in your Will, unless you have made a specific appointment for a trust in your Will (see Trustee Duties below).
 Ideally Trustees should not be beneficiaries as this could be a conflict of interests, and we recommend that an independent Trustee is appointed (ideally a professional).

 - Managing any Trust that might arise in your Will;

 - Holding funds for children until the date specified in the Will or until a child’s 18th Birthday;